 FORD: Thank you.

-BALL: And thank you for joining us here at the Real News as well.
-And for all involved, again, I'm Jared Ball here in Baltimore saying, as Fred Hampton used to say, to you we say peace if you're willing to fight for it.
+BALL: And thanks to all of you for watching, wherever you are.
+For all involved, again, I'm Jared Ball here at the Real News in Baltimore saying, as Fred Hampton used to say, to you we say peace if you're willing to fight for it.
 So peace, everybody, and we'll catch you in the whirlwind.